 - Inteli green view

-Course Distance (left image below): Of course, every device of this type from watches to handhelds will give you yardage information, but the SX400 gives yardages to targeted landing areas which can be adjusted to suit any type of shot you choose to play simply by moving the target point using the touch screen.
+Course Distance (below): Of course, every device of this type from watches to handhelds will give you yardage information, but the SX400 gives yardages to targeted landing areas which can be adjusted to suit any type of shot you choose to play simply by moving the target point using the touch screen.

 This will also then automatically adjust distances to the green from this landing point so that you can plan or change your strategy for playing that hole (sorry for the reflections on the screen, I don’t notice this in normal use).

-Shot/Club Yardages (right image above): It’s been said many times how important it is to know how far you hit each club in the bag, but I am still surprised how often I see golfers hitting the wrong club because they over or underestimate their club yardages.
+Shot/Club Yardages (below): It’s been said many times how important it is to know how far you hit each club in the bag, but I am still surprised how often I see golfers hitting the wrong club because they over or underestimate their club yardages.

 When using the SX400 it’s easy to check your yardage for every shot and every club by clicking on the ball icon at the bottom left of the screen before or immediately after taking your shot, then selecting Mark.